I'm a member

 Printer Friendly Version

 DESCRIPTIONRadiofrequency ablation (RFA) is a procedure in which a probe is inserted into the center of a tumor and heated locally by a high frequency, alternating current that flows from electrodes.
 The local heat treats the tissue adjacent to the probe, resulting in a 3 cm to 5 cm sphere of dead tissue.
 The cells killed by RFA are not removed, but are gradually replaced by fibrosis and scar tissue.
 If there is local recurrence, it occurs at the edge, and in some cases may be retreated.
 Radiofrequency ablation may be performed percutaneously, laparoscopically, or as an open procedure.

 Hepatic tumors can arise either as primary liver cancer (hepatocellular cancer [HCC]) or by metastasis to the liver from other tissues.
-Local therapy for hepatic metastasis is indicated only when there is no extrahepatic disease, which rarely occurs for patients with primary cancers other than colorectal carcinoma or certain neuroendocrine malignancies.
+Local therapy for hepatic metastasis may be indicated only when there is no extrahepatic disease, which rarely occurs for patients with primary cancers other than colorectal carcinoma or certain neuroendocrine malignancies.
 At present, surgical resection with adequate margins or liver transplantation consitutes the only treatments available with demonstrated curative potential.
 However, most hepatic tumors are unresectable at diagnosis, due either to their anatomic location, size, number of lesions, or underlying liver reserve.

 Neuroendocrine tumors are tumors of cells that possess secretory granules and originate from the neuroectoderm.
 Neuroendocrine cells have roles both in the endocrine system and the nervous system.
 They produce and secrete a variety of regulatory hormones, or neuropeptides, which include neurotransmitters and growth factors.
 Overproduction of the specific neuropeptides produced by the cancerous cells causes a variety of symptoms depending on the hormone produced.
 They are rare, with an incidence of 2-4 per 100,000 per year.
 Treatment of liver metastases is undertaken to prolong survival and reduce endocrine-related symptoms as well as symptoms related to the hepatic mass.